FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 class:  news
 hidden: true
 ---
-![Fixel EdgeHancer 3 Simple, Smart & Effective Edge Enhancer Adobe Photoshop Plug In][01]
+![Fixel Contrastica 3 Smart and Simple Local and Global Contrast Intensifier Plug In for Adobe Photoshop][01]

-# Fixel EdgeHancer 3 - Simple, Smart & Effective Edge Enhancer Filter - User Guide
+# Fixel Contrastica 3 - Smart and Simple Local and Global Contrast Intensifier - User Guide

 ## Introduction

-[Fixel EdgeHancer 3][98] is all about enhancing edges.
-If you want to enhance a texture, hair, fabric, wood, fur, etc... this is the Plug In you need.
+[Fixel Contrastica 3][98] is all about local and global contrast.
+If you want to intensify the local and global contrast in an intuitive and effective manner this is the Plug In you need.

-[Fixel EdgeHancer 3][98] is the 3rd generation of the [Fixel EdgeHancer][97] family.
+[Fixel Contrastica 3][98] is the 3rd generation of the [Fixel Contrastica][97] family.
 This version adds the following features:

  *	Edge Preserving Engine